 LockBit is a strain of ransomware that blocks users from accessing infected systems until the requested ransom payment has been made.
 It has been highly active since it emerged in September 2019 and has impacted thousands of organizations around the world.
 Many of LockBit’s attack functions are automated, making it one of the most efficient ransomware variants on the market.

 What is LockBit?

 LockBit is a ransomware variant that encrypts files using AES encryption and demands a large ransom (typically high five-figures) for their decryption.
 Whereas most modern strains of ransomware are manually operated, LockBit’s processes are largely automated, which allows the ransomware to propagate and infect other hosts with minimal human oversight after the initial point of compromise.

-LockBit operates under the ransomware-as-a-service (Raas) business model, whereby ransomware developers lease their ransomware to affiliates who receive a portion of ransom payments in exchange for dropping the malware onto victims’ networks.
+LockBit operates under the ransomware-as-a-service (Raas) business model, whereby ransomware developers lease their ransomware to affiliates who receive a portion of ransom payments received from the attacks they carry out.

 The history of LockBit

 LockBit was first observed in September 2019.
 It was originally known as ABCD ransomware due to the .abcd file extension that older versions of the ransomware would append to encrypted files.
 In later versions, the file extension was changed to .LockBit.

 In May 2020, LockBit began working with Maze in what some referred to as a “ransomware cartel”.
 It is believed that the two groups shared tactics and resources, with LockBit using Maze’s leak site to publish stolen files.
 LockBit went on to launch its own leak site in September 2020.